 Both summer and winter squashes are extremely versatile.
 They are a healthy choice to replace foods that are high in calories and cholesterol.
-Spaghetti squash can be a good low calorie substitutes for pasta.
+Spaghetti squash can be a good low-calorie substitute for pasta.
 Similarly, thin slices of squash can be added to sandwiches or sprinkled on salads.
 These vegetables can also be pureed to make a highly nutritious and delicious squash soup.
 Winter squash can be roasted in the oven with maple syrup.
 Desserts like squash pudding can also be prepared using squash.

 3. Acorn: With a moist, fleshy, fibrous yellow orangey interior and a ribbed, dark green orangey hard but edible rind, this squash justifies its name with its small, acorn-like structure and is the most commonly available squash throughout the year.